AnhTuWally/blue_heller/note.md

 LOW-PRIO TODO:
+- [ ] DEBUG -> whenever the timer stop the timeline does not stop
 - [ ] Adding registration page
 - [ ] Investigate "Style sheet could not be loaded `static/scss/bootstrap.scss`
 - [ ] When timeline in clicked, do something
 - [ ] Adding function to delete status
+- [ ] Adding more logging statement into python functions

 # Change Logo